baublet/react-stacker-js/README.md

 It works a lot like a router, but with no need to specify routes up front, so that developers can declaratively hoist pieces of UI to certain parts of their component tree.

+**Terminology**
+* Stack -- a first-in, last-out list of component trees to be rendered in arbitrary locations via the `StackRenderer` component
+* Stack Item (or just item) -- a stack is made out of stack items, which are the component trees defined under the `RenderInStack` component

 ## How does it work?

 There are two main components.